 Some of the most well-known music acts in the region will take the stage to cap each day’s entertainment during the Delano 4th of July Celebration, including Arch Allies, Johnny Holm Band, Hitchville, and Kat Perkins and the Good Times Band.

 The 2020 celebration will take place Wednesday, July 1, through Saturday, July 4.

-Wednesday’s events will include a cribbage tournament the Delano Ambassador Coronation, family entertainment, and the beginning of the baseball and softball tournaments.
-GB Leighton and Kat Perkins will take the main stage together at 8 p.m.
+Wednesday’s events will include a cribbage tournament the Delano Ambassador Coronation, juggler and unicyclist Sean Emery, and the beginning of the baseball and softball tournaments.
+The M8Ds will take the stage under the entertainment tent at 7 p.m., followed by headliners Arch Allies at 9 p.m.

 Kat Perkins grew up in Scranton, ND, and moved to the Twin Cities to pursue music on a professional scale.
 Her band, Scarlet Haze, opened for Bon Jovi and other well-known acts.
 After a hiatus from performing due to vocal surgery, Perkins made a comeback on season 6 of NBC’s “The Voice,” where she was a finalist.
 She has gone on to tour throughout the country and beyond, including performing for troops overseas.

-Other highlights of the celebration include a medallion hunt beginning Friday, June 28, a lumber jack show, and more entertainment to be announced.
+Other highlights of the celebration include a medallion hunt beginning Friday, June 26, and baseball and softball tournaments throughout the celebration.
 In addition, carnival wristbands for unlimited rides will be available from 5 to 10 p.m.
-Wednesday, and noon to 10 p.m. every other day.
+Wednesday and Thursday, and noon to 10 p.m. every other day.